 ‘HRCC’s Community Inclusion Plan identifies the steps we are taking to improve access and inclusion for people with a disability and others.’

 Council has developed an Accessible Events Guide(PDF, 2MB) to help organisers to make their facility or event more inclusive and accessible to all abilities.

 It covers key areas including venue checklists, signage, marketing, presenters requirements, contingency planning and emergency procedures

-In Australia standard accessible toilets do not meet the needs of all people with a disability or their carers.
-As a result, carers struggle with choosing between changing their loved-ones on the floors of public toilets or being confined to the four walls of their home.
-To improve the life for these families and give them better access and inclusion in their community the Changing Places toilets were designed.
+In Australia standard accessible toilets do not meet the needs of all people with a disability and their carers.
+To improve access to amenities for these people, Changing Places toilets were designed.

-You can apply by completing the Changing Places Form and taking it to the front reception staff at Horsham Rural City Council for a code to access the toilet.
+You can apply to get an MLAK by completing the Changing Places Form submitting it.
+The other option is to go to ask reception staff at Horsham Rural City Council for a code to access the toilet.